shapeblock/quickstart/README.md

 # quickstart

-Terraform scripts to setup Shapeblock in a Kubernetes cluster
+Terraform scripts to setup Shapeblock in a Kubernetes cluster.